 Wesley is responsible for procurement of all Board services and products exceeding $25,000.
 He negotiates, develops and manages contracts for those services and products, and approves vendors who provide occupational skills training for the adult population in Dallas County.

 During his tenure with the Board, he has held the position of MIS Supervisor, program evaluator and procurement specialist.
 Prior to joining the Board, Wesley worked at East Texas Council of Government as Section Chief-Management Services, Occupational Training and Economic Development Programs.
 Wesley earned his BA in Political Science from UTA and Master's Degree from UTA's School of Urban and Regional Affairs.

-Demetria Robinson, Vice President, is responsible for the development, management and evaluation of a broad range of contracts.
+Demetria Robinson, Executive Vice President, is responsible for the development, management and evaluation of a broad range of contracts.
 She ensures compliance with the terms of the contract, applicable policies, federal, state and local laws, regulations, and programmatic /fiscal requirements.

 Demetria earned her Bachelor's Degree in Business Administration from Texas A&M University-Corpus Christi and a Master's Degree in Business Administration from LeTourneau University.
 She has twelve years of progressively responsible experience in workforce contract management including work with Workforce Solutions Rural Capital Area.

 Ashlee Verner, Chief Financial Officer, is responsible for overseeing accounting functions for all funds received and expended by the agency in addition to analyzing financial information for preparation of Workforce Solutions Greater Dallas' annual tax return, the Independent Auditor's Reports in Accordance with the Uniform Grant Guidance, and the Audited Financial Statements as required by the Texas Workforce Commission.